 However, the large number of banks in the early years of transition in Bulgaria did not provide for high quality financial intermediation, Vincelette says.

-Crisis and consolidation Bad loans and liquidity problems worsened.
+Bad loans and liquidity problems worsened.

 In 1992, the government set up the Banking Consolidation Company to deal with the large number of under-capitalised commercial state-owned banks, merging them into a smaller number of supposedly more financially viable banks with better prospects of privatisation.